co-libri-org/BibHelioTech/README.md

 * and you can populate ./DATA/ and run MAIN.py on your own datas.

 ## User guide
+Make sure the GROBID server is running:

+    cd ${GROBID_SERVER_PATH}
+    nohup ./gradlew run &

-Put Heliophysics articles in pdf format under BibHelio_Tech/DATA/Papers.
+Copy any Heliophysics articles in pdf format under ./DATA/Papers/

-You just have to run "MAIN.py".
+Now run the main pipeline:

+    python MAIN.py

 Optionally if you want to have AMDA catalogues by satellites, you need to run "SATS_catalogue_generator.py".

 ## License

-If you use or contribute to BibHelio_Tech, you agree to use it or share your contribution following the LICENSE file.
+If you use or contribute to BibHelioTech, you agree to use it or share your contribution following the LICENSE file.

 ## Authors
 * [Axel Dablanc](axel.alain.dablanc@gmail.com)